Impossibility of Local State Transformation via Hypercontractivity: Conclusion

 In this paper we employed non-commutative vector valued Schatten spaces, and used completely bounded norms because the usual super-operator norm is not multiplicative in the quantum case.
 Such spaces have already been shown to be useful in quantum information theory~\cite{DevetakJKR, JungePalazuelos}.
 We hope that this work be another motivation for employing such normed spaces in quantum information theory.

-\textbf{Acknowledgements.} The authors are thankful to Robert Koenig for his valuable comments on a primary version of this paper.
+\textbf{Acknowledgements.} The authors are thankful to Robert Koenig for his valuable comments on an early version of this paper.
 SB was in part supported by National Elites Foundation and by a grant from IPM (No. 91810409).